Kenesaw science teacher honored for excellence

 “Then I got laid off during the recession in 2009,” she said.
 “There were all kinds of calls to get your teaching certificate.
 It doesn’t take that long.
 We need a lot of teachers.
 So I went back to school and got my teaching certificate.”

-Upon graduating, Benton discovered the teaching jobs had all filled in the Detroit area, so she went back into engineering for a few years.
+Upon graduating, Benton discovered the teaching jobs were all filled in the Detroit area, so she went back into engineering for a few years.

 Then, seven years ago her husband Robert got a position at the University of Nebraska at Kearney, bringing the family to Nebraska.